AvisenaAlwi/oracledbexec/README.md

 let result = await oraexectrans(queries, 'hrpool')
 ```

+### Addition

 This version, adds several methods to handle transactions that require a pause to retrieve variables from other tables.
 So, we have to manually create a new session for execution of transaction queries.

-**Be careful**, don't forget to close the session under any circumstances or an orphan session occurs.
+**Be careful**, if you use this method, don't forget to close the session under any circumstances or an orphan session occurs.

 The sequence is to create a session, execute the query, and close the session. here's an example: